- Politics and Social Issues»

 Haggard and Kattie Kinne welcomed their son and new daughter-in-law home with open arms and even offered them the small bungalow next door they’d previously used as a rental.
 James was relieved at the gesture, it would help the couple’s finances tremendously, but Sharon despised living next door to her in-laws.

-Haggard, who had never been fond of his daughter-in-law to begin with, could have cared less Sharon was talking horribly about him around town; truth was, he didn’t have a lot of kind words about her either but for the sake of his son and his wife, who still believed in happily-ever-after, he kept things to himself.
+Haggard, who had never been fond of his daughter-in-law to begin with, could not have cared less Sharon was talking horribly about him around town; truth was, he didn’t have a lot of kind words about her either but for the sake of his son and his wife, who still believed in happily-ever-after, he kept things to himself.

 If A Liar's Pants Really Did Catch on Fire, Sharon Would Have None